-Maximum measurable acceleration Pyroshock events and motor launch are high-g events that require accelerometers with measurement scales above these events, otherwise they will saturate at the maximum scale.
+Maximum measurable acceleration

+Pyroshock events and motor launch are high-g events that require accelerometers with measurement scales above these events, otherwise they will saturate at the maximum scale.
+As shown in the literature review, MEMS accelerometers struggle to measure high acceleration ranges however characterising the knee frequency would be sufficient for the experiment, therefore an accelerometer with a range over 200 g would be appropriate.

-8.4.2 Other requirements
+3.3.5 Other requirements

-2024 Australian Universities Rocket Competition (AURC) regulations This payload was intended to fly on the UWA Aerospace rocket Svengeance in the AURC 2024 competition, as part of a collaboration with UWA Aerospace.
-AURC has additional rules for electronics systems, relevant rules include (but not limited to) [30]:
+2024 Australian Universities Rocket Competition (AURC) regulations

+This payload was intended to fly on the UWA Aerospace rocket Svengeance in the AURC 2024 competition, as part of a collaboration with UWA Aerospace.
+AURC has additional rules for electronics systems, relevant rules include (but not limited to) [27]: